 Hybrid water heaters fill that gap by combining the higher hot water output of a tank heater with the endless heating capacity of a tankless.
-And in recent years, manufacturers have introduced different variations on the theme.
+In recent years, manufacturers have introduced different variations on the theme.
 What the hybrids have in common, though, is that unlike tankless heaters, they use the same gas and venting hookups as a conventional tank.
 Rinnai’s RH180 Hybrid Tank-Tankless Water Heater, a 91,500-Btu model, produces more than 180 gallons of hot water in the first hour.
 “It installs like a storage tank model, requiring a ½-inch gas line, and is compatible with a 4-inch B-vent common on furnaces,” says Joe Holliday, business development manager at Rinnai.
 “The hot and cold water connections are on the top, so you can do a drop-in replacement.”

 The gas-fired RH180 features a small tankless unit attached to the side of a 40-gallon tank.
 When activated, cold water is drawn into the bottom of the tank, flash-heated, and piped out at the top.
 “It’s ideal for large households, for filling a big spa tub, and for light commercial applications,” Holliday says.